Nilpotent Symmetries of a 4D Model of the Hodge Theory: Augmented (Anti-)Chiral Superfield Formalism: Preliminaries: Lagrangian Formalism

-It can be explicitly checked that, under the (anti-)co-BRST symmetry transformation $(s_{(a)d})$ and (anti-)BRST symmetry transformation $(s_{(a)b})$, the Lagrangian densities (1) and (2) transform as (see, e.g. [18] for details)
+It can be explicitly checked that, under the nilpotent (anti-)co-BRST symmetry transformation $(s_{(a)d})$ and (anti-)BRST symmetry transformation $(s_{(a)b})$, the Lagrangian densities (1) and (2) transform as (see, e.g. [22, 23] for details):

-We have not mentioned here the symmetry transformation properties of $ s_{ab}\,{\cal L} _{(B,\,{\cal B})}$, $ s_{b}\,{\cal L}_{(\bar{B},\,\bar{\cal{B})}}$, $ s_{d}\,{\cal L}_{(\bar{B},\,\bar{\cal{B})}}$ and $ s_{ad}\,{\cal L} _{(B,\,{\cal B})}$ but it can be checked that, under these transformations, the Lagrangian densities transform to the total spacetime derivative plus the terms that are $\it zero$ on the constrained surface defined by the CF-type restriction (7).
-Thus, we conclude that {\it both} the Lagrangian densities (1) and (2) respect the (anti-)BRST as well as (anti-)co-BRST symmetries on the constrained surface where (7) is satisfied (see, e.g. [18] for details).
-We, once again, wish to lay emphasis on the fact that {\it all} the relations of (7) play important roles in the proof of (anti-)co-BRST invariance of {\it both} the Lagrangian densities as far as their action integrals $S_1$ and $S_2$ are concerned.
+We have not mentioned here the symmetry transformation properties of $ s_{ab}\,{\cal L} _{(B,\,{\cal B})}$, $ s_{b}\,{\cal L}_{(\bar{B},\,\bar{\cal{B})}}$, $ s_{d}\,{\cal L}_{(\bar{B},\,\bar{\cal{B})}}$ and $ s_{ad}\,{\cal L} _{(B,\,{\cal B})}$ but it can be checked that, under these symmetry transformations, the Lagrangian densities transform to the total spacetime derivative {\it plus} the terms that are $\it zero$ on the constrained hypersurface defined by the CF-type restriction (7).
+Thus, we conclude that {\it both} the Lagrangian densities (1) and (2) respect the (anti-)BRST as well as (anti-)co-BRST symmetries {\it together} on the constrained hypersurface where the CF-type conditions (7) is satisfied (see, e.g. [23] for details).

-\section{Nilpotent (Anti-)co-BRST Symmetries: Use of Chiral and Anti-Chiral Superfields}
+\section{Nilpotent (anti-)co-BRST Symmetries: Use of the Chiral and Anti-chiral Superfields and their Super-expansions}

-In this section, first of all, we derive the co-BRST (i.e. dual-BRST) transformations ($s_d$) by exploiting the anti-chiral superfields which are the generalizations of the dynamical fields of our present theory on the (4, 1)-dimensional anti-chiral super-submanifold as\footnote{We have not taken the generalizations and super-expansions of the superfields corresponding to the auxiliary field $\rho,\, \lambda,\, B_\mu,\, {\bar B}_\mu,\, {\cal B}_\mu,\,{\bar{\cal B}}_\mu$ because these fields remain invariant under the (anti-)co-BRST symmetry transformations and they can be accommodated as values of the secondary fields in (12).}
+In this section, first of all, we derive the co-BRST (i.e. dual-BRST) transformations ($s_d$) by exploiting the anti-chiral superfields which are the generalizations of the dynamical fields of our present theory onto the (4, 1)-dimensional anti-chiral super-submanifold as